stefanjudis/create-module/README.md

 # create-module

 Boilerplate for new Node.js projects.
-It creates config files like `.gitignore` and `.prettierrc`, initializes a `package.json` and create a GitHub repo.
+It creates config files like `.gitignore` and `.prettierrc`, initializes a `package.json`, writes a `README.md` and `CODE-OF-CONDUCT.md` and creates a new GitHub repo.

 ## Requirements and usage